Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 - **No requirements to participate**, like ID, bank account, or nationality.
 Anyone can participate in the new crypto economy.
-- **Censorship resistance**: censorship is difficult or impossible, anyone is allowed to transact, and to send any amount or run any program at any time, for very low fees.
+- **Censorship resistance**: censorship is difficult or impossible, anyone is allowed to transact, and to send any amount or run any program at any time.
-- **Independent monetary policy**: new currencies can be created, that do not depend on the decisions by one group or one country, and instead can be based on algorithms or have fixed supply.
+- **Independent monetary policy**: new currencies can be created that do not depend on the decisions by one group or one country, and instead can be based on algorithms or have fixed supply.
-- **Unstoppable applications**: an application developed on a secure blockchain can never be changed or stopped.
+- **Unstoppable applications**: an program developed for and run on a secure blockchain can never be changed or stopped.
 The program itself can own funds and perform financial transactions.
 Code itself can run autonomously, without depending on a human operator.
 Some of these include: tokenization of other assets, NFTs, loans, remittances, identity wallets, etc.
 - **Global standards**: through crypto, different countries and regions can interact and transact on one shared